-- B. On December 31, 2023 and 2022, goodwill is allocated to the Group's cash-generating units the subsidiary, Formosa Pharmaceuticals Inc., which was identified according to the operating segment. - C. Goodwill is allocated to the Group's cash-generating units identified according to operating segment.
+C. Goodwill is allocated to the Group's cash-generating units identified according to operating segment.
 The recoverable amount of all cash-generating units has been determined based on the value in use which was calculated from the expected economic income of related research and development projects.
 The recoverable amount of all cash-generating units calculated using the value-in-use exceeded their carrying amount, so goodwill was not impaired.
 The key assumptions used for value-in-use calculations are operating profit margin, growth rate and discount rate.
 Management determined budgeted net operating profit margin based on its expectations of market development.
 The assumptions used for growth rates are based on expectations of industry; the assumption used for discount rate is the weighted average capital cost of the same industry.
-For the years ended December 31, 2023 and 2022, the discounts rates were 18.51% and 17.90%, respectively.
+The key assumptions used by the external appraiser in calculating value-in-use are as follows:

+Decem ber 31, 2024 December 31, 2023

+Formosa Pharmaceuticals Inc. 19.46% 18.51%

+SynChem 14.68% -

 (10) Other non-current assets

-Decem ber 31, 2023 Dece mber 31, 2022
+Decem ber 31, 2024 December 31, 2023

-Prepayments for business facilities \$ 26,870 \$ 59,705
+Prepayments for business facilities \$ 28,160 \$ 26,870

-Prepayments for investment (Note 1) 52,025 38,895
+Prepayments for investment (Note 1) - 52,025

-Guarantee deposits paid (Note 2) 4,783 6,384
+Guarantee deposits paid (Note 2) 4,318 4,783

-Others 1,743 1,515
+Others 979 1,743

-\$ 85,421 \$ 106,499
+\$ 33,457 \$ 85,421